janishar/PlaceHolderView/docs/ephv-child.md

 ```

 ## Getting positions
-A child view can know its parent position using `@ParentPosition` and it's own relative postion using `@ChildPosition` annotations.
+A child view can know its parent position using `@ParentPosition` and it's own relative position using `@ChildPosition` annotations.

 > `@Position` will give absolute position and its not meaningful in this context. `